 Large Gold Specimen "Establishment of the Colleges" Medal of 22 dukats (76.13gm) 1717-Dated . cf. , 47mm. by T. Ivanov.
 PETRVS ALEXII FIL D G RVSS IMP M DVXMOSCOVIÆ Laureate bust right // Eagle in nest with three of her young, looking to radiant sun above, flanked by branches; in exergue ANNO 1717 Smirnov-Unl.
 Diakov-53.7 (unlisted in gold)

-TOP POP (no other specimens known in gold)
+TOP POP (one other specimens known in gold)

 PCGS SP61